pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 This notebook provides a brief overview of the difference in differences approach to causal inference, and shows a working example of how to conduct this type of analysis under the Bayesian framework, using PyMC.
 While the notebooks provides a high level overview of the approach, I recommend consulting two excellent textbooks on causal inference.
 Both [The Effect](https://theeffectbook.net/) {cite:p}`huntington2021effect` and [Causal Inference: The Mixtape](https://mixtape.scunning.com) {cite:p}`cunningham2021causal` have chapters devoted to difference in differences.

 Difference in differences would be a good approach to take for causal inference if:
-* you want to know the causal imapact of a treatment/intervention
+* you want to know the causal impact of a treatment/intervention
 * you have pre and post treatment measures
 * you have both a treatment and a control group
 * the treatment was _not_ allocated by randomisation.

 Otherwise there are likely better suited approaches you could use.

 Note that our desire to estimate the causal impact of a treatment involves [counterfactual thinking](https://en.wikipedia.org/wiki/Counterfactual_thinking).
-This is because we are asking "What would the post-treatment outcome be of the treatment group be _if_ treatment had not been administered?" but we can never observe this.
+This is because we are asking "What would the post-treatment outcome of the treatment group be _if_ treatment had not been administered?" but we can never observe this.

 +++

 ### Causal DAG

 The causal DAG for difference in differences is given below.
+It says:
+* Treatment status of an observation is causally influenced by group and time.
+Note that treatment and group are different things.
+Group is either experimental or control, but the experimental group is only 'treated' after the intervention time, hence treatment status depends on both group and time.
+* The outcome measured is causally influenced by time, group, and treatment.
+* No additional causal influences are considered.

 We are primarily interested in the effect of the treatment upon the outcome and how this changes over time (pre to post treatment).
 If we only focused on treatment, time and outcome on the treatment group (i.e. not have a control group), then we would be unable to attribute changes in the outcome to the treatment rather than any number of other factors occurring over time to the treatment group.
-Another way of saying this is that treatment would be fully determined by time, so there is no way to dissociate the changes in the pre and post outcome measures as being caused by treatment or time.
+Another way of saying this is that treatment would be fully determined by time, so there is no way to disambiguate the changes in the pre and post outcome measures as being caused by treatment or time.

 ![](DAG_difference_in_differences.png)